MDIL-SNU/SHERPA/README.md

 * T: Type (starting from 1)
 * A: All

-If `R` is appended after a single character, the indices of target atoms are shuffled randomly.
+If `R` is appended after a single character, the indices of target atoms are randomly shuffled.
 ```text
 IR 0 1 2 3
 TR 1